Creating a Markdown Monster Add-in

 The project is created as a .NET Core Class Library project, which builds its output into the Markdown Monster common Addins folder (by default %appdata\Markdown Monster\Addins), which is where Markdown Monster looks for custom addins to load.
 If you want to use Visual Studio or another IDE with the CLI generated project, simply open the SampleAddin.csproj file in your IDE and you're good to go.

-The project should be ready to build - it should compile and let you run in the debugger in Visual Studio.
+The project should be ready to build, compile and let you run in the debugger in Visual Studio.
 From the command line use dotnet build and then run mm to launch Markdown Monster which then loads the addin.

 For reference or if you want to manually create your project without the template, here's what the generated project file looks like: